pavel-grigorev/spring-icomponent/README.md

 # Customizing annotation

-When you want to build a custom annotation to mark some type of service, you usually meta-annotate it like so:
+When you want to build a custom annotation for marking a specific type of service, you usually meta-annotate it like so:

 ```java
 @Retention(RUNTIME)